 This is a great solution if you are often on the go.
 Get a few apps onto your portable devices and have your workout with you at all times.
 It can be the only way to squeeze in some movement when all you have is 10-30 minutes.

 Consider auxiliaries, too, like pedometers, hydration trackers, heart rate monitors, etc. Some apps recommend new jogging or cycling routes, so if you commute a lot, turn that into exercise!

 If your devices are facing a storage problem, or if you prefer to have your instructions running in real time, consider streaming tutorials instead.
 You can hook yourself up to a monitor, like a PC screen or your TV, or even go for an audiobook if a video is not your thing.
 You can find some good sources for home workouts at this link: https://www.self.com/story/popular-at-home-workout-programs

 Commit your favorite routines to memory

-After a while, you may notice that some types of exercises work exceptionally well for you, while some others are totally useless with regards to what you are looking to achieve.
+After a while, you may notice that some types of exercises work exceptionally well for you, while some others are useless with regard to what you are looking to achieve.
 Some activities may be really enjoyable to do, and you may come up with combos that work awesome when you have to do your thing in a hurry because of a busy day.

 Make a point of memorizing those.
-If you know a given sequence of workouts by heart, that can really save you some preparation time, not to mention you will always have a pretty good idea of what you can do with the time and space you have available at any given moment.
+If you know a given sequence of workouts by heart, that can save you some preparation time, not to mention you will always have a pretty good idea of what you can do with the time and space you have available at any given moment.

 To keep things varied, challenging, and fun, consider adding something new to your list of favorites about once every month.
-Conversely, if you can find a suitable workout that is the exact same sequence all the time, that can be a good backup plan for when you really lack inspiration or are just not able to think about what you are doing.
+Conversely, if you can find a suitable workout that is the same sequence all the time, that can be a good backup plan for when you lack inspiration or are just not able to think about what you are doing.